‘PRESENTING LILY MARS’

-But as the film progresses, John finds himself falling in love with Lily and seems to be impressed by her talents, which includes singings, and it’s a contrast to how he felt about her early on.
+But as the film progresses, John finds himself falling in love with Lily and he seems impressed by her talents, which includes singing, and it’s a contrast to how he felt about her early on.
 This isn’t a complaint in terms of the character development.
 I like how John grew to like Lily Mars in the film. 🙂

 Van Heflin is very good as John Thornway.
 I don’t know much about him as an actor, but I like the comedic routines between him and Judy, especially when he tries to get rid of her at a party.
 I liked that scene where Lily challenges John about him treating her like a little girl rather than as a woman.

 It’s nice when the character progression changes from John liking Lily instead of being embarrassed by her and wanting to get rid of her.
-He also tries to be kinder to Lily when criticising her on her acting talents, especially when he is honest in how he feels about her not ready yet for a major part.
+He also tries to be kinder to Lily when criticising her on her acting talents, especially when he’s honest on how he feels about her not being ready yet for a major part.

 Richard Carlson stars as Owen Vail, a playwright who works with John Thornway on their latest show together.
 I admit, I was expecting Owen to be more supportive of Lily than he actually was when seeing her potential as an actress compared to John.
 Sadly, I don’t think that gets explored enough.